MATH 280 - Calculus III and Analytic Geometry

 - Compute domain of functions of several variables, plot surfaces, level curves and level surfaces for functions of several variables.

 - Evaluate limits for functions of several variables and test for continuity.

-- Evaluate partial derivatives, including the use of Chain Rule.
+- Determine differentiability and evaluate partial derivatives, including the use of Chain Rule.

 - Compute directional derivatives and the gradient vector, solve application problems using their properties.

 - Compute the equations for tangent planes and normal lines to surfaces.